shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

 #### Task 1: Review the already discovered and Assessed environment in Azure migrate

 In this task, you will review the environment discovered in Azure Migrate.
-After logging into the Azure portal, we'll go to All services and search for Azure Migrate.
+After logging into the Azure portal, we'll go to All Services and search for Azure Migrate.
 In the overview, you will see that seven servers have been discovered and we will focus on migrating and modernizing the Red Hat and Open Source Database (OSS DB) servers.

 1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>